Writing

 Understanding a Disagreement About Replacing Tests with Projects in Schools

-• Core idea: tests and projects measure different parts of learning, so a balanced system often works best.
+Tests and projects measure different parts of learning, so a balanced system often works better than absolutism.

-• Reflection: the essay considers how personal school experience shaped the discussion and where stronger evidence or research could have improved the conversation.
+• Reflects on how personal school experience shaped the conversation and where stronger evidence could have sharpened it.

 Assessment Project-based learning Dialogue Education systems